isomerpages/govtech-jagathestack/_2020/05-rules.md

 The organising committee does not condone cheating at any point during the CTF competition.
 We want to maintain fair play among the participating teams.
 Groups and participants who are found cheating will be disqualified from any prizes and barred from participating in future events.
+If you are aware of any team that is involved in any form of unfair practice during the course of the competition, please do not hesitate to contact us with relevant evidence.
+The organizing committee will investigate the matter immediately.

-#### Terms of Use & Privacy
+#### Terms and Conditions & Privacy

-By Participating in this competition, you agree to the clauses as written in the [Terms of Use](/terms-of-use/) and [privacy policy](/privacy/).
+By Participating in this competition, you agree to the clauses as written in the [general Terms and Conditions](/terms-of-use/) and [Privacy Statement](/privacy/).